 A high or increasing proportion of case plans prepared is desirable.

-Nationally (excluding WA and the NT), 87.5 per cent of eligible young people had a case plan prepared within six weeks of commencing a sentenced community‑based order in 2021-22 (figure 17.7a).
-This proportion has fluctuated between 81.7 and 91.3 per cent over the past eight years (table 17A.13).
+Nationally (excluding Western Australia and the Northern Territory), 87.8% of eligible young people had a case plan prepared within six weeks of commencing a sentenced community‑based order in 2022-23 (figure 17.7).
+This proportion has fluctuated between 81.7% and 91.3% over the past nine years (table 17A.13).
 Nationally (excluding the Northern Territory), 92.8% of eligible young people had a case plan prepared within six weeks of commencing a sentenced detention order in 2022-23 (figure 17.7).

 5. Secure housing on exit